We are fit2fit Accredited for both Quantitative (Portacount) & Qualitative (Taste Test) face fit testing:

-Qualitative face fit testing relies on the wearer’s subjective assessment of face seal leakage.
-These methods, during a set of test exercises, use the wearer’s sense of taste to detect face seal leakage of a test agent.
+Qualitative relies on the wearer’s subjective assessment of face seal leakage.
+This method during a set of test exercises use the wearer’s sense of taste to detect face seal leakage of a test agent.

 Qualitative tests are subject to problems with sensitivity, lack of objectiveness and inability to provide a numerical result.